Excel-DNA/AddInManager/README.md

 # AddInManager
-The *Excel-DNA Add-In Manager* provides a toolkit for distributing and managing Excel add-ins.
+The _Excel-DNA Add-In Manager_ assists in distributing and managing Excel add-ins.